densify-dev/container-data-collection/multi-cluster/examples/amp/eks/README.md

 	If you have found any errors in either the service account or the config map, fix those and return to the right step in the procedure.

-9. Create the cronjob using the cronjob.yaml
+9. Create the cronjob using `cronjob.yaml`

     `kubectl create -f cronjob.yaml -n <namespace>`